doctorfree/MusicPlayerPlus/README.md

 - Configuring the music library location
 - Downloading album cover art
-- Importing your music library into the Beets library management system
+- Importing a music library into the Beets library management system

 These three common additional setup steps are covered below in the section on [Post Installation Configuration](#post-installation-configuration).